Table of contents:

 gipc._GProcess instance (inherits from multiprocessing.Process and re-implements some of its methods in a gevent-cooperative fashion).

-Create a pipe-based message transport channel and return corresponding handles for reading and writing data.
+Create a pipe-based message transport channel and return two corresponding handles for reading and writing data.

-Allows for gevent-cooperative transmission of pickleable objects.
-Data can be sent between greenlets within one process or across processes (created via start_process()).
+Allows for gevent-cooperative transmission of data (any picklable Python object by default).
+Data can be transmitted between greenlets within one process or across processes (created via start_process()).

 with pipe() as (r, w): do_something(r, w)